systelab/systelab-angular-doc/README.md

 # Code Conventions

+### Angular code conventions

 ### TSLint

 Use the rules defined in the [tslint.json](tslint.json) file in order to follow the code conventions for Systelab

+Remember to enable tslint in the project Settings (Language & Frameworks | Typescript | TSLint)

 ### Webstorm Code Style Scheme